-Net cash used in investing activities for the year ended December 31, 2017 was \$24.9 million which reflects an increase in cash used of \$8.8 million compared to the year ended December 31, 2016.
-This increase was the result of an increase in cash payments for business acquisitions in the year ended December 31, 2017, as compared to the year ended December 31, 2016.
+Net cash used in investing activities for the year ended December 31, 2019 was \$35.8 million, which reflects a decrease of \$170.4 million compared to the year ended December 31, 2018.
+This decrease was primarily the result of a decrease in cash payments for business acquisitions in the year ended December 31, 2019, offset by cash received from the sale of a building in the year ended December 31, 2018.

-Net cash provided by (used in) financing activities
+Net cash provided by financing activities

-Net cash provided by financing activities for the year ended December 31, 2018 was \$167.5 million, which reflects an increase in cash provided of \$138.0 million compared the year ended December 31, 2017.
-We received aggregate proceeds of \$135.6 million from our follow-on public offering, net of underwriters' discount and commissions and we had an increase in net borrowings of \$30.8 million for the year ended December 31, 2018.
+Net cash provided by financing activities for the year ended December 31, 2019 was \$191.9 million, which reflects an increase in cash provided of \$24.4 million compared with the year ended December 31, 2018.
+For the year ended December 31, 2019, we received aggregate proceeds of \$223.1 million from our Convertible Notes offering, net of underwriters' discounts and commissions and expenses, and we had net cash payments on our revolving commitment of \$31.0 million.
+For the year ended December 31, 2018, we received aggregate proceeds of \$135.6 million from our follow-on public offering, net of underwriters' discounts and commissions on our revolving commitment of \$31.0 million.